The two-clock problem in population dynamics

 \subsection{The thermodynamic limit}

-A population tree consists of many interrelated lineages that evolve stochastically over time.
-We can view this using a thermodynamic lens, treating lineages as microscopic atoms that make up the macroscopic population.
-Continuing the duality between generational and physical time we define two different ensembles of lineages: the $n$-ensemble, which consists of all lineages in a fixed generation $n$, and the $t$-ensemble, which consists of all lineages at a fixed time $t$.
-If intergeneration times are allowed to vary, there is no one-to-one relationship between $n$ and $t$, so the two ensembles will contain different lineages.
-Nevertheless, as we increase $n$ and $t$, both ensembles will eventually encompass all lineages in the population and should therefore be equivalent in the long run.
-In this section we quantify this statement by comparing the partition functions of the two ensemble, which mathematically encode their macroscopic behavior.
+A population consists of many interrelated lineages that evolve stochastically over time.
+If the population is large, we can treat it as a macroscopic object made up of microscopic particles (individual lineages), much like a gas that is made up of atoms or molecules.
+Since we are interested in the long-time behaviour of growing populations, this suggests that we can study a population from a thermodynamic perspective.
+More precisely, we can define two different ensembles of lineages: the $n$-ensemble, which consists of all lineages in a fixed generation $n$, and the $t$-ensemble, which consists of all lineages at a fixed time $t$.
+When generations overlap, there is no one-to-one relationship between $n$ and $t$, and the two ensembles will contain different lineages.
+Nevertheless, as we increase $n$ and $t$, both ensembles will eventually encompass all lineages in the population, and so we expect them to become equivalent in the long run.